python4ESAC/python4ESAC/source/pure_python/functions.rst

 .. admonition::  Exercise

-    Write a function that multiplies the input argument by 7.
-If no argument is given, it prints 7.
-If the input argument 6, it should print "Answer to the Ultimate Question of Life, The Universe, and Everything."
+    Write a function that prints the value of input argument multiplied by 7.
+If no argument is given, it should print 7.
+If the input argument is 6, it should print "The Answer to the Ultimate Question of Life, The Universe, and Everything."

 .. raw:: html